-4.1 Eligibility criteria
+4.1 Eligibility Criteria

 All applicants, projects and applications must meet the following eligibility criteria.
-Expressions of Interest and applications that are incomplete or do not meet the eligibility criteria and fully address the selection criteria will not progress in the assessment process.
+Incomplete applications and applications that do not meet the eligibility criteria and fully address the selection criteria will not progress in the assessment process.

-- Applications for the Production and Commissioning Fund will only be accepted at the invitation of the Creative Advisor and Creative Advisory Panel. - Projects must address the Anzac Centenary Arts and Culture Fund objectives, and eligibility and assessment criteria. - Projects must deliver a high quality arts and culture outcome that commemorates the Anzac Centenary. - Projects must respect the commemorative involvement, service and sacrifice of Australia's servicemen and women, and of other nations involved in military conflicts.
-Projects that do not enhance our understanding of the Anzac legacy or fit within the spirit of the Anzac Centenary commemorative program will be ineligible. - Projects must involve a minimum of three project partners.
-Each partner must contribute a minimum of 10 per cent of the total project budget. - Projects funded through the Production and Commissioning Fund are not eligible to apply through the Public Grants Program.
-Similarly, projects funded through the Public Grants Program are not eligible for funding through the Production and Commissioning Fund.
+- Projects must address the Anzac Centenary Arts and Culture Fund objectives, and eligibility and assessment criteria. - Projects must deliver an arts and culture outcome that commemorates the Anzac Centenary. - Projects must respect the commemorative involvement, service and sacrifice of Australia's servicemen and women, and of other nations involved in military conflicts.
+Projects that do not enhance our

+- understanding of the Anzac legacy or fit within the spirit of the Anzac Centenary commemorative program will be ineligible. - Individuals, groups and organisations, including but not limited to national, state or territory arts institutions, arts organisations, individual artists, local governments and community groups are eligible to apply for funding through the Anzac Centenary Arts and Culture Fund Public Grants Program.
+Individuals must be Australian citizens or residents to apply.
+Entities outside Australia are ineligible. - Projects funded through the Production and Commissioning Fund are not eligible to apply through the Public Grants Program.
+Similarly, projects funded through the Public Grants Program are not eligible for funding through the Production and Commissioning Fund. - Projects must demonstrate financial or in-kind support from a source other than the Australian Government on the budget page of the application form.
+Please note that this grant can only make up a maximum 70 per cent of the total project budget.
+The remaining 30 per cent may consist of cash or inkind contributions from the applicant, project partners, sponsors or other income sources.
+Volunteer hours can also be included as part of an applicant's contribution. - Applicants must have an ABN to be eligible for funding.

-4.2 Eligible activities
+4.2 Eligible Activities

-The Arts and Culture Fund Production and Commissioning Fund will support the development, production, presentation, exhibition or performance of collaborative arts and culture projects that enhance our understanding of the Anzac legacy including, but not limited to: the impacts of service on those returning from war, the contribution of women, Indigenous Australians, Australians from culturally and linguistically diverse backgrounds, and those on the home front, in any of Australia's war efforts.
+The Arts and Culture Fund Public Grants Program will support the development, production, presentation, exhibition or performance of arts and culture projects that enhance our understanding of the Anzac legacy including, but not limited to: the impacts of service on those returning from war, the contribution of women, Indigenous Australians, Australians from culturally and linguistically diverse backgrounds, and those on the home front, in any of Australia's war efforts.
 The Arts and Culture Fund is open to all types of artistic media, provided the project meets the eligibility and selection criteria.